-The state of Rhode Island keeps all criminal records and makes them available to the general public upon request.
-All law enforcement agencies feed into the database with records they create during the normal course of business.
+This state keeps all criminal records and makes them available to the general public upon request.
+All law enforcement agencies feed into the database with Rhode Island arrest records they create during the normal course of business.
 The records are provided based on a name search.
-They do not use fingerprint-based searches for the general public’s access to records.
+They do not use fingerprint-based searches for the general public’s access to police records.

-According to Rhode Island’s Access to Public Records Act (APRA), yes, they do allow public access to arrest and criminal records.
+According to RI Access to Public Records Act (APRA), yes, they do allow public access to arrest and criminal records.
 The state provides copies of arrest records upon request.
 If someone uses a government agency, they might have to pay a fee and fill out some paperwork first.

 |Black or African American||33%|

 Rhode Island arrest records are informative.
 Along with general data like name, address, phone, gender, race, height, weight, mug shots, and fingerprints, they will also show someone’s entire arrest history.
 Each arrest will include the date of the arrest, time, arresting officer’s name, arresting agency, the charges, and disposition.
 Typically reports also contain booking details, bail or bond posted associated with the charges and any pleas.
 Sometimes they will also include attorney names, other accomplices and any vehicles, if they were involved.